inkognitro/oas-tszod-gen/README.md

 > [Axios Vs Fetch](https://blog.logrocket.com/axios-vs-fetch-best-http-requests/).

 # Generator: Setup and usage
-First install the package with the script below as a dev dependency:
+First install the package as a dev dependency, with the script below:
 ```
 npm install oas-to-code --save-dev
 ```